 In Bristow’s role with Fak’ugesi African Digital Innovation Festival, she co-founded and Directed the multi-sector and pan African festival on the Digital Creative sector to support: VR / AR, Animation, Gaming, Critical Digital Arts Practices and questions of the digital in Creative Economies.
 Under Bristow’s directorship the Festival grew into an internationally recognised platform that not only critically supported the development of culture and technology in Africa, but has become an important market place for new work with in these industries in the region.

 In her role as Senior Lecturer at the Wits School of Arts, Bristow developed and ran the Masters in Interactive Media in the Digital Arts Department from 2007 to 2017.
 And further developed three programs in Internet Art, Creative Coding and Data Visualisation and most recently theory in African Culture and Technology.
-In this period, Bristow has continued to supervise Masters research and more recently PhD’s in these areas.
+Bristow has continued to supervise Masters research and more recently PhD’s in these areas.

 As curator (outside of Fak’ugesi Festival) Bristow’s curatorial highlights include in 2018, Digital Imaginaries with Afro Pixel (Senegal), Wits Art Museum (South Africa) and the ZKM (Germany).
 In 2017, the 2nd Season of the Centre for the Less Good Idea.
 In 2015, Post African Futures with the Goodman Gallery, Johannesburg.
 Outside of her curatorial and development work within culture and technology in Africa, Bristow has exhibited her own practice widely and regularly publishes her research.